FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/operational-procedures/uniconfig-clustering/index.md

 ![notifications-in-cluster-rebalancing](netconf_subs_rebalancing.svg)

 !!!
-The hard limit still applies in clustered environment and it will never be crossed, regardless of the optimal range.
+The hard limit still applies in clustered environment, and it will never be crossed, regardless of the optimal range.
 !!!